adlsdztony/1340GP/README.md

 |                |
 +----------------+
 ```
-if user select the first line, the output will be "hello".
+If user select the first line, the output will be "hello".

 ## <font color=Blue>class</font> Screen
 ```c++